Elin Rubensson: Club career

 She left champions Malmö (who had become known as FC Rosengård) in December 2014, to sign a two-year contract with Kopparbergs/Göteborg FC.
+They finished second in the 2018 season, meaning the team qualified for the 2019–20 Champions League.
+After a 1–2 home defeat against Bayern Munich, in which she scored the goal for her team, they won 1–0 in Munich, but the away goals rule was against the Swedes.

-On August 4, 2018 she signed a 5-year contract extension with Kopparbergs/Göteborg FC.
+On 4 August 2018 she signed a 5-year contract extension with Kopparbergs/Göteborg FC.